 Care Leavers Support FAQ

-We offer individual support to all students, who are seeking assistance in choosing the course they wish to study here at Salford.
+“Our Careers Consultants can see you to discuss career choices even before you apply to University.
+This is exclusively a service to care experienced people.
 Through this process we can help identify the course you would like to apply for, what it is you can bring to the course and what strengths you can gain from your study, in line with any career goals.
-We will ensure that you can meet all of the entry requirements and offer guidance toward alternate entry routes if applicable.
+We will ensure that you can meet all the entry requirements and offer guidance toward alternate entry routes if applicable.

 With your consent, we would like to work with your local care organisation on your behalf, as this can ensure that we can offer the best and most appropriate support, for your needs.
 It is not university policy to disclose any information that you do not wish us to, though any information we do receive from you or your organisation, is protected under the Data Protection Act (1998) and GDPR Regulations.
 We strongly recommend that you give us consent to share information with your local authority, so that we can give you the best support.

 Yes, we can.
 The university can offer you assistance, if required, in gaining effective and accessible childcare in the local area, so you're always nearby.
 We will also take any childcare arrangements into consideration, in defining what support we can offer you, to ensure that you and your family can be taken care of during your studies at Salford.

-The university can keep you informed of the support that is available to you via email, phone, postal or through regular contact with your care leaver coordinator.
+The university can keep you informed of the support that is available to you via email, phone and through regular contact with the care leaver team.
 This ensures that you are up to date with upcoming events and workshops that may be of interest to you, whilst giving you information on additional services and support.

 Further Funding Available: